simon-frankau/hot-hand/README.md

 to count things, you get different results.

-If, for a given number of coin flips, you want to place a bet that number of heads wfollowed by tils is greater than the number of head followed by heads, you'll likely come out ahead.
+If, for a given number of coin flips, you want to place a bet that number of heads followed by tails is greater than the number of head followed by heads, you'll likely come out ahead.

 If, for a given number of coin flips, every time a heads comes up, you